Daniel-Schroeder15/Movies_project/README.md

 - The Kmeans was used to find classes for the data.
 We noticed the revenue and budget were a main driver of the classes.
 Since we want to find a variable more meaningful to the user, we decided to use popularity, since it is a variable people look to decide to watch a movie.
 We dropped the revenue and budget data from the dataset, and now the classes are driven by popularity.
 We defined those classes like: Blockbuster, Average Movies and
 Underrated.

 - The Natural Language Processing Model will be used because it allows to read the input of the user, in this case the title movie.
-The Machine Learning TfidfVectorizer Model Model takes the keywords_name and generate the simmilarity matrix for each movie, then the user input a movie then the model predicts similar movies based on the keywords_name.
+The Machine Learning TfidfVectorizer Model Model takes the keywords_name and generate the similarity matrix for each movie, then the user input a movie and model predicts similar movies based on the keywords_name.
 We finally filtered the results by genre and sort the results by score.
 We also added the score prediction to the table presented to the user.

 ## Database Integration
 -  **Connection details:**